kaob1991/pands-project2021/README.md

   ```

- At this point I also performed a sanity check to firstly, ensure that there was no issues with the import of the libraries and secondly to ensure that the read in of the dataset was problem-free
+ At this point I also performed a sanity check to firstly, ensure that there was no issues with the import of the libraries and secondly to ensure that the read in of the dataset was problem-free using the ```head ()``` method.

 ### Basic analysis

+Running the data through ```iris.describe``` returned a basic numerical summary of the data containing the mean, max, std etc of the data file

 ## REFERENCES: